 It’s hot out there!
 But maybe you don’t need to turn up the air conditioning just yet.
-Larissa Hall Carlson, Kripalu Yoga teacher and Ayurvedic Yoga Specialist, says that changing up your yoga routine; adding certain herbs, fruits and vegetables to your diet; and even wearing particular colors can minimize the risk of getting overheated. […]
+Larissa Hall Carlson, Dean of the Kripalu School of Ayurveda, says that changing up your yoga routine; adding certain herbs, fruits and vegetables to your diet; and even wearing particular colors can minimize the risk of getting overheated. […]

-by Erin Casperson, Kripalu School of Ayurveda Intern With the growing season comes opportunities to plant, sprout, and grow—in our lives and in the earth.
+by Erin Casperson, Kripalu School of Ayurveda Academic Coordinator With the growing season comes opportunities to plant, sprout, and grow—in our lives and in the earth.
 The Ayurvedic herb garden at Kripalu is a sacred space that provides a container for both literal and metaphorical growth.
-Each year, the graduates of the Kripalu School of Ayurveda’s […]
+Each year, the graduates of the Kripalu School of […]

 Aromatherapy uses plant materials such as flowers, bark, roots, and stems to make essential oils that have powerful therapeutic qualities.Using a personalized blend of essential oils during a light lymphatic massage can help to eliminate toxins, strengthen the immune system, or relax the mind.